wtesler/recall-rc/README.md

 # recall-rc
 A shell script for persistently storing and recalling previously entered commands.
-Usually, people copy frequent commands into some file and then copy/paste them into the terminal.
-With `recall`, the commands can be stored persistently, but also the can be re-invoked straight from the command line.
-Much easier than copy/pasting frequent commands between files or attempting to navigate a long history.
+Developers often copy commands that they want to remember into some file and then copy/paste them into the terminal.
+With `recall`, the commands can be stored persistently and re-invoked directly from the command line.
+Much easier than copy/pasting commands between files or attempting to navigate a long history.

 Example: